Sizing and deployment considerations

 Use cases and value paths

 Before sizing can be determined, you must understand the business and organizational requirements and use cases for each solution.
-Number of users, transaction types and quantity, and customizations (for BMC Service Request Management and BMC Atrium Orchestrator) impact sizing.
-BMC Remedy ITSM value paths and use case information is located in the Key concepts topic.
+Number of users, transaction types and volume, and customizations (for BMC Service Request Management and BMC Atrium Orchestrator) impact sizing.
+BMC Remedy ITSM value paths and use case information is located in the in BMC Remedy ITSM Suite 9.1.

 Following are some examples of use cases and factors that can impact sizing: